FragHub/Rules/fragadelphia_rules_and_regulations.md

 &nbsp;1.1.2 Unless advertised as an invitational event, all Fragadelphia events are open to the public with no qualification events.

 &nbsp;1.1.3 Team tickets are non-transferable and non-refundable.
-The ticket purchaser is responsible for submitting a roster.
+The ticket purchaser is responsible for submitting a core roster.
 Purchaser of team ticket MAY NOT resell or request refund of a Fragadelphia Team Ticket.

+&nbsp;1.1.4 Upon ticket purchase completion, ownership of the ticket is assigned to the designated team captain who must be a core player.
+Designated captains can request the captain role to be transferred to any core member at any time.

-&nbsp;1.1.4 If a team is unable to attend but does not inform Fragadelphia through the discord ticketing system 17 days prior to an event, they will be seeded into the tournament and all matches will be recorded as a forfeit.
+&nbsp;1.1.5 If a team is unable to attend but does not inform Fragadelphia through the discord ticketing system 17 days prior to an event, they will be seeded into the tournament and all matches will be recorded as a forfeit.

 ### 1.2 Roster Limitations

-&nbsp;1.2.1 All captains must submit team forms by the designated submission date.
+&nbsp;1.2.1 All team captains must submit team forms by the designated submission date.
 Failure to do so may result in a penalty.

-&nbsp;1.2.2 There are no limitations on gender or region for rostered players.
+&nbsp;1.2.3 There are no limitations on gender or region for rostered players.
 All are welcome at Fragadelphia.

 ### 1.3 Substitutions